core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 In some applications, such as based on publish-subscribe communication {{I-D.ietf-core-coap-pubsub}}, multiple clients are interested in observing the same resource at the same server.
 Hence, {{I-D.ietf-core-observe-multicast-notifications}} defines a method that allows the server to send a multicast notification to all the observer clients at once, e.g., over IP multicast.
 To this end, the server synchronizes the clients by providing them with a common "phantom observation request", against which the following multicast notifications will match.

-In case the clients and the server use Group OSCORE for end-to-end security and a proxy is also involved, an additional step is required (see {{Section 12 of I-D.ietf-core-observe-multicast-notifications}}).
+In case the clients and the server use Group OSCORE for end-to-end security and a proxy is also involved, an additional step is required (see {{Section 4 of I-D.ietf-core-multicast-notifications-proxy}}).
 That is, clients are in turn required to provide the proxy with the obtained "phantom observation request", thus enabling the proxy to receive the multicast notifications from the server.

-Therefore, it is preferable to have a security association also between each client and the proxy, in order to ensure the integrity of that information provided to the proxy (see {{Section 15.3 of I-D.ietf-core-observe-multicast-notifications}}).
+Therefore, it is preferable to have a security association also between each client and the proxy, in order to ensure the integrity of that information provided to the proxy (see {{Section 10.1 of I-D.ietf-core-multicast-notifications-proxy}}).
 Like for the use case in {{ssec-uc1}}, this would be conveniently achieved with a dedicated OSCORE Security Context between a client and the proxy, since the client is also using Group OSCORE with the origin server.

 ## LwM2M Client and External Application Server # {#ssec-uc3}